Quanta-of-solitude/GSC-Open-Source-Computer-Science-Degree/README.md

 ### Note:-
 #### 1. Learn all the basics of Python and Advance Python concepts like OOP etc.
 #### 2. Learn Flask , Django, Cherrypy.
-#### 3. It will take 6-8 Months to learn this skills depends on your efforts and time given to the course.
+#### 3. It will take 6-8 Months to learn these skills depends on your efforts and time given to the course.
 #### 4. If you know any of the skills already then you can still learn the rest of it.
 #### 5. If you think i'm missing any of the skills please add it and make a pull request
 Subjects | Resource | Duration | Effort | Frequency | Prerequisites | Free Udemy Course|